attackant/NotTimThumb/README.md

-NotTimThumb pre-alpha (under construction) (a secure PHP image resize script)
+ThumbsUp  (a secure PHP image resize script) pre-alpha (under construction)
 ======

 A secure, slimmed down version of the ol' standby TimThumb.